 about

-I am as Postdoctoral Research Scholar at the physics department at NC State University, Raleigh, NC, USA.
+I worked as Postdoctoral Research Scholar at the physics department at NC State University, Raleigh, NC, USA,

 on topics in observational astrophysics related to galaxy evolution, using strong gravitational

 lensing as a natural cosmic telescope.
-In addition, I mainly use integral field unit
+In addition, I mainly used integral field unit

 spectroscopy (IFU) observations to study the role of galactic outflows (or winds) in